gnosisguild/enclave/packages/ciphernode/data/README.md

 ## Snapshotting

 We had a way to save bytes data with the `DataStore` and had a way to specify where that could be saved but actors need to be restartable and be able to be hydrated and we needed a standard way to accomplish this.
-To do this in typical Rust fashion we creaed a set of traits:
+To do this in typical Rust fashion we created a set of traits:

 - [`Snapshot`](https://github.com/gnosisguild/enclave/blob/main/packages/ciphernode/data/src/snapshot.rs) for defining how an object can create a snapshot of it's state
 - [`Checkpoint`](https://github.com/gnosisguild/enclave/blob/main/packages/ciphernode/data/src/snapshot.rs) for defining how to save that snapshot to a repository